fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In the Quran, God consoles Adam.
 Since the sin of Adam stemmed from desire, and not from arrogance, his repentance was accepted.

-    “Then Adam received from his Lord [some] words, and He accepted his repentance.
-Indeed, it is He who is the Accepting of repentance, the Merciful.”
+    "Then Adam received from his Lord [some] words, and He accepted his repentance.
+Indeed, it is He who is the Accepting of repentance, the Merciful."
     Quran [2:37]

 Despite being forgiven, Adam and Eve were no longer granted the comforts of paradise and would be sent to Earth.
 It is important to note that since Allah had mentioned Adam’s mission on Earth long before his test, Adam and Eve’s appointment to earth is not viewed as punishment, instead, it aligns with God’s Plan.
 The Quran describes the Earth to Adam and Eve as a place in which to reside and enjoy for a period of time, until the day they die and are resurrected (Quran 7:24-25).